 SharePoint Rest API Examples

-Here I on a button click I am displaying the display name of the logged in user in SharePoint using Rest API.
+Here, I am displaying the display name of the logged-in user in SharePoint using Rest API when a button is clicked.

 <input type="button" id="btnClick" value="Click Here"/>